iamslash/TIL/kubernetes/README.md

   * If you supply only args for a Container, the default Entrypoint defined in the Docker image is run with the args that you supplied.
   * If you supply a command for a Container, only the supplied command is used.
 The default EntryPoint and the default Cmd defined in the Docker image are ignored.
 Your command is run with the args supplied (or no args if none supplied).

-## Launch Pods with livnessprobe, readynessprobe
+## Launch Pods with livnessprobe, readinessprobe

 * [workshop-k8s-basic/guide/guide-03/task-02.md](https://github.com/subicura/workshop-k8s-basic/blob/master/guide/guide-03/task-02.md)
   * [[토크ON세미나] 쿠버네티스 살펴보기 6강 - Kubernetes(쿠버네티스) 실습 1 | T아카데미](https://www.youtube.com/watch?v=G0-VoHbunks&list=PLinIyjMcdO2SRxI4VmoU6gwUZr1XGMCyB&index=6)